 The number of grade points received in any one course is obtained by multiplying the course grade (in quality points) by the number of credits in the course; e.g., a grade "A-" in a three-credit course equals 11.1 quality points (3 x 3.7).
 The cumulative GPA (Grade Point Average) is computed by dividing the total of the quality points received in a specified number of courses by the total number of credits in those courses.
-Official grades used by Wheeling University and their grade point equivalents are as follows:
+Official grades used by Wheeling Jesuit University and their grade point equivalents are as follows:

 A 4.0 Excellent

 A- 3.7

 B+ 3.3

 В 3.0 Good

 B- 2.7

 C+ 2.3

 C 2.0 Satisfactory

 C- 1.7

 D+ 1.3

 D 1.0 Poor

 F 0.0 Failure

 I Not computed: Incomplete (see Incomplete Grade Policy)

 W Not computed: Approved withdrawal

 CR Not computed: Credit for course

 P Not computed: Passing for Pass/Fail use only

 NCR Not computed: No credit for course

-AU Not Computed: Audit
+AU Not Computed: .
+Audit

 FA Failure due to ex ccessive absences

-NOTE: While C-, D+, and D- may be passing for an individual performance, an AVERAGE of C (2.0) is required for graduation.
-Some majors have a GPA requirement higher than 2.0.
-Please check the program listing under the Academic Program section of this catalog.
+NOTE: While C-, D+, and D- may be passing for an Individual performance, an AVERAGE of C (2.0) is required for graduation.